 Our NBC Bay Area meteorologists fanned out across the Bay Area to get a read on problems climate change is creating in the waters that surround us, our forests, our rivers and streams, and the air we breathe.
-We’ve talked with the scientists or environmental advocates who are studying and working on solutions for the problems.
+We’ve talked with the scientists and environmental advocates who are studying and working on solutions to these problems.

 Click on the different points on the map below to learn more about each Bay Area hotspot, or scroll down the page for a complete list.

 One of the trouble spots in the San Francisco Bay Area when it comes to climate change is West Oakland.
 It has 19 miles of coastline that are particularly vulnerable to rising seas because it lies at a lower elevation.
 NBC Bay Area meteorologist Kari Hall meets with Heather Cooley, a climate scientist from the Pacific Institute, at the point where the water meets the land in West Oakland to talk about what’s happening and what needs to be done to save the coastline.

 San Francisco is vulnerable to what climate change will bring - the rising waters of the Bay.
 It's surrounded by water on three sides and much of that coastline could change drastically by the end of the century.
 NBC Bay Area meteorologist Kari Hall meets with climate scientist Heather Cooley from the Pacific Institute on Ocean Beach to discuss what’s in store for both the beach and the Embarcadero.

 Wildfire season used to begin in August and wrap up in November.
 In 2021, we’ve already had a red flag alert in January.
 Cal Fire says climate change is fueling this troubling trend, giving us an average of 75 extra burn days a year.
 NBC Bay Area meteorologist Rob Mayeda walks in the Woodward fire zone in Point Reyes with scientist Margaret Torn who examines what climate change is doing to the Earth that’s sparking these wildfires.